beancount/docs/docs/calculating_portolio_returns.md

 Different reports can include the same investment.
 References to accounts and investment names support simple UNIX-style globbing patterns in the configuration.
 These are expanded to full account names at runtime and stored in the output.

-A "[<span class="underline">configure.py</span>](https://github.com/beancount/beancount/blob/v2/experiments/returns/configure.py)" script can automatically infer a working basic configuration from an existing Beancount ledger.
+A "[<u>configure.py</u>](https://github.com/beancount/beancount/blob/v2/experiments/returns/configure.py)" script can automatically infer a working basic configuration from an existing Beancount ledger.
 A report will be generated for each unique instrument and the same metadata fields honored by the "export" script ("assetcls", "strategy") will also generate reports.
 I recommend you run this on your ledger and then custom tailor the configuration manually.

 ### Finding Accounts<a id="finding-accounts"></a>